MediaArea/MediaConch/Design/GUI/MKVMetadataFixer.md

     - Number of chapters
     - Number of attachments

+As metadata tags may vary substantially, the tagging section of the File List Layout will show selected level 4 metadata tags as well as a column to summarize what level 4 metadata tags are unshown.
+Columns values which show level 4 metadata tags which contain child elements shall note visually when that tag contains child tags and reveal a summarization of child values over mouse-over.
+Further interaction with of metadata tags in level 5 and below can be better found in the (Metadata Editor Layout)[####mkv-metadata-editor-layout] which shall be linked from each row of the File List Layout.
+Within the tag setion of the of the File List Layout the shown Level 4 metadata tags may be edited directly.

+The order and selection of viewed columns within the File List Layout may be saved and labelled to configure the display.
+This feature will allow users to design and configure layouts for particular metadata workflows.
+MediaArea plans to provide specific layouts in accordance with the objective of particularly OAIS functions, such as to supply contextual metadata about a digitization or acquisition event.

 #### MKV Metadata Editor Layout

 - Provide a table to show one row per metadata tag